-In this post: Website down?
-Does your website work or function properly?
+In this post: website down?
+Does your website work and function properly?
 Does your web guy respond in a timely manner AND can he fix it?
 Does it display well on smartphones, tablets and desktop computers?
 Does it meet your needs and wants?
 Does it meet the needs of your customers?

 It’s a small thing but we believe it’s important to check to see if your website is live and functioning every day.
 If you visit your site every day, you’ll know.
 If you don’t, typically you’ll need to wait for a kind customer to track you down – most won’t.
 The majority will quickly move on … searching for information elsewhere.
-An offline website is the equivalent of boarding up your business’ front door or not paying your phone or Internet bills.
-In essence, you’ve shut down your customer’s ability to reach your company and buy things.
+An offline website is the equivalent of boarding up your business or not paying your phone or Internet service provider.
+In essence, you’ve shut down your customer’s ability to reach your company and purchase your products or services.

-Your website is your front door to the world.
-It should be up, running properly and open 24/7.
+Your website is your door to the world.
+It should be open 24/7 and functioning properly.

 We find that those who reach out to us with website issues or challenges say one of a number of things:

-- Our web guy hasn’t responded to my calls and emails within the last 24 hours as promised.
+- Our web vendor hasn’t responded to our calls and emails within the last 24 hours as promised.
 This happens often.

-- Our web vendor wants us to email him whenever I have a question.
+- Our web vendor wants us to email him whenever we have a question.
 It doesn’t matter if the answer requires a simple yes or a no or something that I totally don’t understand.
 Sometimes, I need someone to talk me through the issue.

 - It’s a he-said, she-said problem.
-Our tech guy says the issue is with the website; our web gal has provided him everything he requested.
+Our tech guy says the issue is with the website; the web vendor says it’s a network problem.

-- The site is slow – the pages take a very long time to load.
+- Our website is slow – the pages take a very long time to load.

 - Our customers call or email often asking lots of the same questions.
 The answers are all on the website.

-- The website displays weirdly on my smartphone?
+- The site displays weirdly on my smartphone.